mmonkeys/fingerprint-chromium/README.md

 You can find the compiled versions for each major Chromium release on the GitHub Release page.
 Download the appropriate file for your platform.

 ### Build from Source

+**SOURCE CODE IS AVAILABLE IN THE GITHUB REPOSITORY TAGS, NOT IN THE MAIN BRANCH!**

+To maintain the integrity of this free and open source project, we've adopted a delayed source code release policy:

+- **Current Version**: Compiled binaries are immediately available for all users
+- **Source Code**: The complete source code and patches for each version will be released when the next version is published (typically one month later)

+This approach helps prevent unauthorized repackaging and profiteering from our work while maintaining our open source commitment.

-Refer to the [`ungoogled-chromium`](https://github.com/ungoogled-software/ungoogled-chromium/blob/master/docs/building.md) documentation.
+Once the source code is released, you can build by referring to the [`ungoogled-chromium`](https://github.com/ungoogled-software/ungoogled-chromium/blob/master/docs/building.md) documentation.
 Simply replace the `ungoogled-chromium` submodule URL with the `fingerprint-browser` repository URL.

 ## 📢 Advertisement for Chinese Users